Physical Sciences Division

 |tim [my last name] 'at' math.uchicago.edu|

-During Winter 2018, I am a lecturer, teaching Introduction to Computer Science - CS 151 (section 2).
+During Winter 2018, I was a lecturer, teaching Introduction to Computer Science - CS 151 (section 2).

 During Autumn 2017, I was a lecturer, teaching Computer Science with Applications - CS 121 (section 4).

 During 2016-2017, I was a lecturer, teaching Honors Calculus, Inquiry-Based Learning - Math 161, 162, 163 (section 50), coteaching with Sarah Ziesler.

 During Autumn 2015 and Winter 2016, I was a lecturer, teaching Calculus - Math 152 and 153 (section 55).
 In Spring 2016, I was a teaching assistant at the University of Chicago Center in Paris.

 During 2014-2015, I was a lecturer, teaching Elem Functions And Calculus - Math 131, 132, and 133 (section 48).

 During 2013-2014, I was a lecturer, teaching Calculus - Math 151, 152, and 153 (section 41).